firecat53/keepmenu/README.rst

 Features
 --------

+- *NOTE* Only support .kdbx databases, not .kdb
 - Auto-type username and/or password on selection.
 No clipboard copy/paste involved.
 - Select any single field and have it typed into the active window.
 Notes fields